 All employee organizations that receive dues check-off shall indemnify, defend, and hold the City of Ukiah harmless against any claims made and against any suit instituted against the City of Ukiah on account of check-off of employee organization dues.
 In addition, all such employee organizations shall refund to the City of Ukiah any amounts paid to it in error upon presentation of supporting evidence.

-1.5 Agency Shop
+1.5 Union Security

-The following Agency Shop provisions shall apply to all employees represented by IBEW Local 1245.
+The following provisions shall apply to all employees represented by Local 1245 of the International Brotherhood of Electrical Workers.

 DUES/FEES